LoganDing/TensorBoard_For_Beginners/README.md

 pip install requirements.txt
 ```

-This will ensure that you have correct packages installed in order to run the notebook
+This will ensure that you have the correct packages installed in order to run the notebook

 ***Note: If you do not have Jupyter installed, run the following command:***